COVID-19 PROTOCOLS & Return to Play Protocol

 Each participant must review our policies and procedures and acknowledge its contents to indicate that participants will adhere to our procedures.
 It will also indicate that there is an understanding of their obligations for disclosing any COVID-19 symptoms or risks and their acceptance of risk by participating in the program.
 By signing our agreement, we will have a clear record that participants are aware of and understand our policies and there is also a clear record for attendance and contact tracing if necessary.

-We have progressed our program to the group programming stage that is within the Ontario provincial guidelines and also within the guidelines provided by the Recreational Facilities.
+We will adhere to the applicable provincial, regional and local public health guidelines regarding our capacity for group programming.
 There are protocols for both on-ice sessions and off-ice procedures.
-Details are outlined and may be particular to each facility in which case we will provide each client with specific instructions via email correspondence.
+Details are outlined and may be particular to each facility and/or each region in which case we will provide each client with specific instructions via email correspondence.

 return to sport coordinator